pactumjs/pactum/README.md

 ### Simple Component Test Cases

-Tests in **pactum** are highly descriptive.
+Tests in **pactum** are clear and comprehensive.
 It uses numerous descriptive methods to build your request and expectations.
 Learn more about these methods at [Component Testing](https://github.com/ASaiAnudeep/pactum/wiki/Component-Testing).

 Running simple component test expectations.